-A pseudonymous YouTube user has leaked two months worth of Facebook chats between Glenn Arcaro, Trevon James, and Craig Grant, all leading U.S. promoters of the Bitconnect ponzi scheme.
+A pseudonymous YouTube user has leaked two months worth of Facebook chats between Glenn Arcaro, Trevon James, and Craig Grant, all leading U.S. promoters of Bitconnect, an alleged Ponzi scheme.
 Bitconnect may have been the largest pyramid scheme of all time before it collapsed in January under international legal pressure.
 The three men are facing an array of lawsuits and an SEC investigation, and various law enforcement agencies are hunting down even higher-ranking Bitconnect organizers worldwide.

 The leaked chats span the period from late September through late November of 2017.
 They show Arcaro, James, and Grant discussing techniques for attracting new investors to the scheme, and sharing extensive financial details of their operations.
 The chats may also provide some insight into which of the promoters understood the scheme was entirely fraudulent, and which of them were themselves duped.